What is Black Cohosh?

 The antioxidants in black cohosh benefit your heart health by lowering cholesterol levels and preventing cell damage (x).
 Black cohosh also contains long chain fatty acids, which reduce your risk of developing coronary artery disease (x).

-Some studies suggest black cohosh’s antioxidant properties supports cognitive function.
+Some studies suggest black cohosh’s antioxidant properties support cognitive function.
 It may even reduce the risk of Alzheimer’s disease and memory loss (x).

 Anti-Aging Skin Benefits

 If your PMS symptoms are debilitating, black cohosh could help.
 Scientists gave black cohosh to 80 premenopausal women in a random, placebo-controlled case study.
 All of the women complained of menstrual cramping, and other physical and psychological discomfort during their menstrual cycle.
 The study found that women taking a black cohosh supplement noticed a significant reduction in PMS symptoms, including cramping and hot flashes (x).
 Researchers believe black cohosh reduces PMS pain and cramping and bloating by relieving inflammation. (x)

 Estrogen is a hormone responsible for many aspects of cell growth in women.
 Too much estrogen can lead to tumors or cancer.
 In contrast, low estrogen may lead to infertility, depression and irregular menstrual cycles.